 I know that The Vanishing Half is on many people’s lists to read this summer, have you read it or are you planning to do so soon?
 Hope all your summer reading is going swimmingly, as ever, let me know your thoughts in the comments below.

-You can buy a copy of The Vanishing Half from your local independent bookshop using the Bookshop website.
+UK readers can buy a copy of The Vanishing Half from your local independent bookshop using the Bookshop website.
 I may receive a small commission if you do – thanks!